observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 ## TLDR

-This proposal adds Jaeger deployment with a persistent storage (e.g. Elasticsearch) to store trace data and it as well defines a query API to search for traces.
+This proposal adds Jaeger deployment with a persistent storage (e.g. Elasticsearch) to store trace data and it as well defines query API to search for traces.

 ## Why

-Traces store adds a crucial capability to Observatorium to persist and query tracing data.
+Trace store adds a crucial capability to Observatorium to persist and query tracing data.

 ## Goals

-* Configure OpenTelemetry collector to export data to Jaeger collector.
 * Allow Observatorium to store and retrieve traces.
-* Define query API for trace data.
+* Expose Jaeger query API for query trace data.

 ## Non-Goals